Novros/intellij-plugin-dev/README.md

 ## Projects list
 * **Empty plugin project** - Empty project for starting of intellij plugin development.
+* **Empty gradle plugin project** - Empty project for starting of developing intellij plugin with gradle support.
 * **Hello action project** - Example of action in intellij menu.
 * **Toolbar hello project** - Example of opening plugin GUI as toolbar.
 * **Save state of plugin** - Simple plugin, which shows input dialog and input saves to intellij project storage.